mrb/mrb.github.com/_posts/2014-03-10-sales-for-engineers.markdown

 3. Don't take being a "cost center" personally.
 Actually just kidding, that shit is offensive.

-4. Learn some statistics for the love of Edsger.
+4. <a href="http://www.springer.com/statistics/computational+statistics/book/978-0-387-79053-4">Learn some statistics</a> for the love of Edsger.

 5. You already know everything about computers, programming, software engineering, etc, so why not something new?